Muterra/doc-golix/whitepaper.md

 The chief downside to this approach when creating a high-level protocol like PGP or OTR is that it does not integrate conveniently with most message-based transport exchanges.
 This is particularly true for email, where building a usable client for such a system would imply a very heavy-handed post-receipt merger of the separate content and key messages.

 However, as a standalone entity, the Golix protocol bears no such limitation.
 Our biggest concern, then, with this separation of key and message, is how to create a reliable, secure, unambiguous link between the two.
-This problem can be easily solved by sharing keys paired not with the content itself, but with that content's GUID.
+This problem can be easily solved by sharing keys paired not with the content itself, but with that content's GHID.

 ## Inter-agent "pipes"